Clover Valley Lumber Co. #4

 04/10/2010

-Chirs retheading the side tank suport bracket mounting holes on the boiler.
+Chris rethreading the side tank support bracket mounting holes on the boiler.

 Henry tapping the holes in one of the new flush patches installed in the firebox in preparation for installing new staybolts.